 Effective When Slab Floor Is Very Thin

 Solution Extends Past Troubled Soils

 Permanently Stabilize Slab Without Maintenance

 Ability to Lift Slab And Interior Partition Walls Back To Level

-At L.R.E.
-Ground Services, Inc., we provide solutions for repairing concrete slab floors that include a 25-year warranty against manufacturing defects, and a performance warranty from us.
+At LRE Foundation Repair, we provide solutions for sunken concrete slab floors in Tampa, like slab pier installation, that include a 25-year warranty against manufacturing defects, and a performance warranty from us.
 We offer free, no-obligation slab repair inspections within our service area.

 We proudly serve Saint Petersburg, Tampa, Orlando, and many other parts of FL.

 Disclaimer: A fee will be assessed if the home is in the process of a sale and a non-owner or realtor is requesting the site visit or estimate.